ianloic/unladen-swallow/Doc/using/cmdline.rst

    .. versionadded:: 2.2

+.. cmdoption:: -g<arg>

+   Control how much extra debugging information to generate.
+By default or with -g0, JITted code is completely undebuggable.
+With -g or -g1 Python records line numbers that OProfile can use to attribute samples.
+So far, gdb doesn't pay attention to this.
+See also :envvar:`PYTHONDEBUGINFO`.

 .. cmdoption:: -i

    When a script is passed as first argument or the :option:`-c` option is used,